Ixabepilone (By injection)

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, diabetes, nerve problems (such as tingling or numbness), or a history of heart disease.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, diabetes, peripheral neuropathy, or a history of heart disease.

-- This medicine contains alcohol which may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- This medicine contains alcohol, which may make you dizzy or drowsy.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing